Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Energy efficiency measures

-Energy efficiency measures can be implemented across various sectors, including households, industry, transport, and buildings.
+Measures can be applied across households, industry, transport and buildings.

 At home

-• Maximize natural light and use efficient heating/cooling systems
+• Make the most of natural light and use efficient heating and cooling systems.

 In industry

-• Optimize production processes to reduce energy use
+• Optimise production processes to reduce energy use.

 In transport